 2. PICA Identification Guide.pdf - Assault Weapon Identification Guide – Illinois State Government - Online firearm and accessory guide with visuals and names

 3. https://www.cbdiai.org– Chesapeake Bay Division International Association for Identification.
-Latent Fingerprint Processing Techniques Selection and Sequencing Guide
+Latent Fingerprint Processing Techniques Selection and Sequencing Guide (link to main site)

 4. Forensic Pocket guide.com – online digital scene processing and evidence processing guide